Friday, October 17, 2025

 Me with new friend Jaxson

-We enjoyed watching the rushing water turn from blue to white while it tumbled down the green valley.
+We enjoyed watching the rushing water turn from blue to frothy white while it tumbled down the green valley.
 We explored the ruins of the mill and watched fingerlings skitter about in the calm pools.
 We were dressed for hiking and not swimming, but I couldn’t help but think what a terrific place this would be on a 90-degree summer day.
 While we usually avoid Tuscany during the sweltering summer months, even late spring and early fall can be uncomfortably hot.
 The valley, trees and rushing water would help cool the air, and if we were still too hot, that could easily be remedied by wading or even soaking in the pools.
 Very few tourists or even locals spend much time in this sparsely populated valley that is also known as Svizzera Pesciatina, so-called because of a well-known Swiss economist who said it reminded him of the environs of his family home.

 From what I can determine, there was a water turbine inside the hollow area of this bridge.